Investigators search Ukrainian offices of Russia's Yandex

 More than 450 Russian firms have been blacklisted by Kiev since Moscow's annexation of Crimea in 2014 and the ensuing pro-Russian separatist uprising in eastern Ukraine.

+Yandex has previously said it operates fully in accordance with Ukrainian law.
+It does not expect sanctions to have a material negative impact on its business.

-Before sanctions were imposed, Yandex employed 320 people in Ukraine and had about 11 million Ukrainian users.
+Before sanctions were imposed, Yandex employed 320 people in Ukraine and had around 11 million Ukrainian users.

-Reporting by Natalia Zinets and Pavel Polityuk in Kiev; Anastasia Teterevleva in Moscow; Writing by Alessandra Prentice; Editing by Louise Ireland
+Reporting by Natalia Zinets and Pavel Polityuk in Kiev; Anastasia Teterevleva in Moscow; Writing by Alessandra Prentice; Editing by Richard Lough